juanc07/PuppetOS/README.md

 # PuppetOS

-Welcome to **PuppetOS**, an ambitious open-source AI Agent framework designed to tackle the challenges of memory, knowledge, and plugin management in AI development.
+Welcome to **PuppetOS**, an open-source AI Agent framework designed to tackle the challenges of memory, knowledge, and plugin management in AI Agent development.

 ## Overview